Welcome to the Graduate Outcomes Glossary.

 Brand guidelines: The guidelines underpinning all promotional activity relating to the survey.

 Census week: A census week replaces a census date (as used in DLHE and LDLHE).
 The census week is the first week of the contact period.

 Cogs: These are the statuses identified for each graduate in the provider portal progress bar.

 Cohort: Graduates are split equally across the year into four cohorts which regulate when a graduate will be surveyed.
 There will be four surveys (one of each cohort) carried out per year: A (August-October), B (November-January), C (February-April), and D (May-July) - in each case these are inclusive of the months referred to.
 The cohort a graduate is assigned to relates to the date the graduate completes their course.

 Completion period: The period when the relevant graduate completes their studies.
 The date of completion determines which cohort the graduate falls into.

 Contact period: A period of time during which the contractor may contact a graduate.
 There are four contact periods in a year.
 The contact period assigned to a graduate is determined by which cohort they sit in.
 There are four contact periods in a year: A (December-February), B (March-May), C (June-August), and D (September-October) - in each case these are inclusive of the months referred to.

 Core questions: The questions forming the core of the survey and which are to be asked of all graduates (depending upon routing).

-Engagement strategy: The strategy the Contractor will use to secure responses to the survey.
+Engagement strategy: The strategy the HESA will use to secure responses to the survey.

 Full response: A survey response where all the questions requiring a response have been completed and are populated with a valid answer.